FAQ

 Golf in Austria

-Little golfer ABC - what do these golf terms mean?
+Little golfer's ABC - what do these golf terms mean?

 Albatross

-Also called a hole in one, the greatest stroke of luck is hitting the first shot into the hole on a par 3.
+Also known as a hole in one, the greatest stroke of luck is when the first shot hits the hole on a par 3.

-This is where you keep your clubs and equipment for the round of golf.
-Every golfer prefers to play with his own equipment.
+This is where the clubs and equipment for the round of golf are kept.
+Every golfer prefers to play with their own equipment.
 Safe storage is very important for every guest.

 Birdie